PTYB/OpenAbyss/OpenAbyss.md

 - Start with gear you do not mind using, there is no death support.
     - Chronicle - Must be equipped in hand.
 - House must have mounted glory
-    - For optimal runs please ensure it is close to entrance portal
+    - For optimal speed ensure it is close to entrance portal
+    - For optimal speed remove house doors in configuration.
+    - For faster banking put food/potions/essence in the same tab/row

 ## Features

 - Chronicle support
 - House teleport(Runes)

-## Soon to come

 - House teleport(Tablets)
-- Stamina pool